TerabyteTiger/gridsome-airtable-starter/README.md

 - `route` is the optional path you would like to use for accessing your records.
 This can use GraphQL keys to identify records.

 **Note:** In order for your templates to generate properly at the specified route a `typeName.vue` file must exist in `\templates`.
 In this starter, this is `\templates\Event.vue` for the `Event` type.

+For connecting multiple tables or using links between tables, see the [official plugin's documentation](https://gridsome.org/plugins/@gridsome/source-airtable). 😄

 ### dotenv file